uiuc-sst/asr24/README.md

 (because some utterances are longer; mkscp.py should split jobs by .wav duration instead).
 Even accounting for that, the transcriptions differ slightly from ifp-53's.

-Generating lattices `$L/lat/*` took 1.04x longer for Russian, 1.7x longer for Tamil.
+Generating lattices `$L/lat/*` took 1.04x longer for Russian, 0.93x longer(!) for Arabic, 1.7x longer for Tamil.